-Stakeholder Issue AEMC Response matter of urgency.
+Stakeholder Issue AEMC Response representation is completed as a matter of urgency.
 APGA, p13.
 APGA noted that essential work on the Bulletin Board, including revisions to the existing zone definitions, is still to be completed by AEMO.
 APGA believes that completion of this work is essential before further incremental information requirements are considered.
 Stanwell, p.1 Stanwell proposed a comprehensive audit be undertaken of all pipelines, production and storage facilities to ensure that all facilities are compliant with their registration obligations.
 The audit would reveal whether the rules are sufficiently clear on an operator's obligations and whether the rules inadvertently allow exemptions to important facilities.
 This issue is being considered during the East Coast Wholesale Gas Market and Pipeline Frameworks Review.
-The next formal opportunity for stakeholders to comment on these issues will be via submissions on the Stage 2 Draft Report, which will be published in December 2015.
-Demand for secondary ca apacity trading ' APA, p2; APGA, pp5-6; and Jemena, p2.
+Stakeholder comments on these and other issues have been invited in response to the Stage 2 Draft Report and are due by 12 February 2016.
+Demand for secondary capa acity trading APA, p2; APGA, pp5-6; and Jemena, p2.
 Considered that there is a low level of unmet demand for secondary pipeline capacity, as evidenced by the low levels of utilisation of the existing capacity trading platforms.
-The Commission's view is that the draft rule is likely to reduce the search and transaction costs associated with pipeline and storage capacity trading and make it easier for new participants to enter the market, which may lead to more trades taking place.
+The Commission's view is that the final rule is likely to reduce the search and transaction costs associated with pipeline and storage capacity trading and make it easier for new participants to enter the market, which may lead to more trades taking place.
 Hydro Tasmania, p1.
-Hydro Tasmania considered that high price discovery costs unreliable information, high transaction costs and lack of a liquid secondary market, presents significant risks for new market entrants.
+Hydro Tasmania considered that high price discovery costs, unreliable information, high transaction costs and lack of a liquid secondary market, presents significant risks for new market entrants.
 The recent major changes in the east coast gas market are also likely to see the market evolve to one where gas and pipeline capacity is more actively traded.
-Other issues
+Other issues I

 Stakeholder Issue AEMC Response Jemena, p2.
 Jemena suggested that AEMO should publish usage statistics for each type of information on the Bulletin Board.
 The Commission agrees that usage statistics can be insightful, but should be treated with caution as they don't provide a complete picture of the value derived from using Bulletin Board data.
 AER, p2.
 The AER noted that, while beyond the scope of the rule change, it may be timely to consider the approach to penalties for failure to comply with Bulletin Board provisions under the East Coast Wholesale Gas Market and Pipeline Frameworks Review.
 This issue is being considered during the East Coast Wholesale Gas Market and Pipeline Frameworks Review.
-The next formal opportunity for stakeholders to comment on these issues will be via submissions on the Stage 2 Draft Report, which will be published in December 2015.
+Stakeholder comments on these and other issues have been invited in response to the Stage 2 Draft Report and are due by 12 February 2016.